radiodee1/awesome-chatbot/README.md

 # `awesome-chatbot`
-The goal of this project is to make a Keras or Pytorch implementation of a chatbot.
+The goal of this project is to make a Keras, Tensorflow, or Pytorch implementation of a chatbot.
 The basic idea is to start by setting up your training environment as described below and then training on various data sets.
 Later we want to use our code to implement a chatbot.
 This requires finding a suitable data set.
 The inspiration for this project is the tensorflow NMT project found at the following link: [here](https://github.com/tensorflow/nmt)